engin100/950/labs/lab-7-prelab.md

 - HIGHLY HIGHLY suggest placing all the parts before you start connecting them
 - Don’t worry if the cyan guide lines are intersecting; traces can be drawn around them if needed
 - You can move parts around after you start connecting them if needed, just have a general idea of where they will all be on the board
-- If you move parts after placing a ground pour, make sure to press B to repour the polygon, we will talk about polygons and ground planes later
+- If you move parts after placing a ground pour, make sure to refill the zone afterward, we will talk about zones and ground planes later.
 - After placing all the parts in a desired location
      - You will now make the shape of your PCB
 - Go to the Edge Cuts layer